falke-ai-circuit/LOGReport/docs/token_processing.md

 - Pattern: `(\d{1,3}-\d{1,3}-\d{1,3}-\d{1,3})` (e.g., "192-168-0-11")
 - Updates token objects with discovered IP addresses when tokens don't already have a valid IP

+#### 6. Enhanced Token Matching Logic
+- Token matching logic has been updated to be more specific about token types, ensuring tokens are matched by both token ID AND token type rather than just token ID
+- Multiple matching strategies are used in order of precedence to ensure accurate token identification:
+  - Case-insensitive exact token ID and type match
+  - Case-insensitive token ID and type match (substring)
+  - Case-insensitive exact token ID match (only if no token of this type exists)
+  - Token ID contains match (only if no token of this type exists)
+- This approach correctly handles cases where FBC and RPC tokens share the same ID, which is common in the system

 ### Implementation Details

 The scan_log_files method processes files in the following way: